anubhav9199/anubhav9199/README.md

 - 😄 I Make a Server to serve the Data Requests to the Client-side.
 - 😄 I love to teach Machine to Predict about Future whether Its any Disease or Forest Fire or Drowsiness Of Human
 - 🌱 I love working on Linux(Debian) Terminals and Python.
-- ⚡ I’m currently learning about MEN Stack
+- ⚡ I’m currently learning about MERN Stack
 - ⚡ I’m currently Working over My Secret Project ***(#I_am_Iron_Man)***.
 - 👯 And Many More...
 - I am a Professional Developer who loves to spend time with techy stuff and exploring new things and people.<br/>